philipperemy/keras-tcn/README.md

   <b>Non-Causal TCN - ks = 3, dilations = [1, 2, 4, 8], 1 block</b><br><br>
 </p>

-To use a non-causal TCN, specify `padding=valid` or `padding=same` when initializing the TCN layers.
+To use a non-causal TCN, specify `padding='valid'` or `padding='same'` when initializing the TCN layers.

 Special thanks to: [@qlemaire22](https://github.com/qlemaire22)